Cookies on

 1. Fees are per year of undergraduate tuition.
 Some course will last for more than three years.

-2. Number of courses and institutions refer to public universities only.
+2. Number of courses and institutions includes private universities

 Financing Study in Europe